SamIAm10/FPGA-Pong-Game/README.md

 # FPGA-Pong-Game
-Pong game on an FPGA written in C
+This Pong game was programmed on a Nexys A7-100T using the MicroBlaze module (written in C)